jreypo/jreypo.github.io/_posts/2018-03-15-how-to-expose-your-kubernetes-workloads-on-azure.md

 comments: true
 ---

-In the article about [Kubernetes on ACS]({% post_url 2017-09-05-kubernetes-on-azure-with-azure-container-service %}) I briefly touch the topic of Kubernetes Ingress, originally I was ging to made a post about Ingress however I thought it woud be better to explain the different methods to expose a Kubernetes based app and how are they implemented on Azure.
+In the article about [Kubernetes on ACS]({% post_url 2017-09-05-kubernetes-on-azure-with-azure-container-service %}) I briefly touched the topic of Kubernetes Ingress, originally I was going to made a post about Ingress however I thought it woud be better to explain the different methods to expose a Kubernetes based app and how are they implemented on Azure.

 The way to expose your app is by using a Kubernetes Service.
 There are three types of services, or `ServiceTypes`.